cldf/cldf/README.md

 ## What?

-The main types of cross-linguistic data we are concerned with here are any mostly tabular data which is typically analysed using quantitative (automated) methods or visualised using software tools, such as
+The main types of cross-linguistic data we are concerned with here are any tabular data which is typically analysed using quantitative (automated) methods or made accessible using software tools like the `clld` framework, such as
 - wordlists (or more complex lexical data including e.g. cognate judgements),
 - structure datasets (e.g. [WALS features](http://wals.info/feature)),
 - simple dictionaries.